Unlock procurement opportunities by building trust and proving value.

 In the popular hierarchy of needs from psychologist Abraham Maslow, we discover a human’s basic needs for health and safety.
 In the model, the most necessary building blocks are at the bottom of the procurement pyramid creating a stable foundation.
 As you fulfill those basic needs, you’re enabled to meet “higher” needs and move up the pyramid.

-Like Maslow’s model, in a company with focused leadership, a procurement department that does a phenomenal job at managing basic transactions is likely to be asked to help at the higher tiers of procurement, such as with sourcing, supplier management, and maybe overall company strategy.
-And it’s at these upper levels where there are opportunities for procurement to save the business significant time and money, through strengthening relationships and streamlining supply chains.
+Similar to Maslow’s model, we’ve created a hierarchy of procurement needs.
+In a company with focused leadership, a procurement department that does a phenomenal job managing transactions is more likely to be asked to help at the higher tiers of procurement such as sourcing, supplier management, and the company’s financial or diversity strategy.

 Prove Value from the Bottom Up

 The most basic responsibility of a procurement team is to manage a company’s transactions.
 If your team is struggling to effectively or efficiently manage transactions and keep a high percentage of spend under management, you’ll need to solve that issue before considering other ways your team can bring value.